Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Conclusion

 Our study primarily addresses expressivity, leaving the equally crucial question of theoretical trainability open for future work.
 Since trainability is widely believed to be an important source of potential quantum neural network advantages \citep{Schreiber2023Classical}, future work should integrate expressivity analysis with a systematic investigation of optimization landscapes and gradient behavior.
-Moreover, a rigorous quantification of approximation errors between computational model hypothesis functions and PDE solutions should be essential to establish stronger theoretical guaranties.
+Moreover, a rigorous quantification of approximation errors between computational model hypothesis functions and PDE solutions should be essential to establish stronger theoretical guarantees.

 Overall, our work develops both a quantum resource analysis for implementing tensor-decomposed polynomials and a hypothesis space characterization of the QPINN and the Quantum-inspired PINN.
 For both the QPINN and the Quantum-inspired PINN, the hypothesis space contains the entire family of tensor-decomposed polynomials, which guarantees the existence of an approximation to the PDE solution.
-In the case of the QPINN, the added entangling layer further expands the hypothesis space beyond tensor-decomposed polynomials, providing additional expressivity that the Quantum-inspired PINN does not possess.
-Moreover, because these architectures are built upon an efficient tensor-decomposed structure, they offer a scalable pathway toward implementing PDE solvers on near-term quantum hardware.
-Together, our results offer both theoretical insight and preliminary experimental indications toward developing practical quantum models for solving structured PDEs in finance.
+In the case of the QPINN, the added entangling layer further expands the hypothesis space beyond tensor-decomposed polynomials. \LW{Through a suitable choice of the entangling Hamiltonian, it can also introduce a problem-oriented inductive bias, providing additional expressivity that the Quantum-inspired PINN does not possess.
+Moreover, because these architectures are built upon an efficient tensor-decomposed structure, they may provide a useful framework for exploring structured PDE solvers on near-term quantum hardware.}

 \bmhead{Author Contributions} L.W. conceived the research idea, developed the theoretical framework, implemented the models, performed the experiments, and wrote the manuscript.
 A.L., S.S., and Z.T. supervised the research, provided guidance throughout the project, and contributed to the discussion, revision, and improvement of the manuscript.
 All authors reviewed and approved the final version of the paper.